dotnet/coreclr/Documentation/design-docs/standalone-gc-loading.md

 The build version and name are not considered and are provided only for display/debug purposes.

-If this succeeds, the EE will transition to the next state in the loader state machine.
+If this succeeds, the EE will transition to the next step in the loading sequence.

 ### Initializing the GC